Josh-IE/image-uploader/README.md

 ### Troubleshooting

-- Error 500: A 500 error from the api signifies invalid or missing configuration.
+- Error `500` (sorry, service is temporarily unavailable): A 500 error from the api signifies invalid or missing configuration.
 Please check that the environment variables are set and accurate.

+- Error `424` (failure in reaching server): A 424 error from the api signifies a failure to reach the provided url.
+This failure could be due to internet connectivity downtime on the machine or downtime at the host of the provided image.